twonfi/jimmydin7.auth-ysws/README.md

 2. **Unique Authentication Flow**: The authentication flow should be unique and not a simple login form.
 It can be as creative as you want, but it should not be frontend only.
 It **cannot** be a simple login form, it should be something that is not commonly seen in other authentication flows.

+3. **Originality**: It must not be a remake of an existing authentication flow or someone else's.

 ## Tech-Stack
 Simple static website with:
 - html